onelikeandidie/falafelsun_system/README.md

-# Falafelsun System
+# Falafel Webserver
-System used by Falafel website
+System used by Falafel website, using [OpenCollection](https://github.com/spooky-nebula/OpenCampaign)